Bealby/grandpas-pocket-watch-shop/README.md

 Although a niche market the value of **Pocket Watches**, **Parts** and **Tools** can be highly sought after and highly valued.
-However such intricate parts can be very difficult to come by and find, which is why a website is a perfect platform fill this gap in the market place.
+However, such intricate parts can be very difficult to come by and find, which is why a website is a perfect platform to fill this gap in the market place.

 The aim of this Website is to provide an outlet for **Pocket Watches**, **Parts** and **Tools**.
 To fill the gap